zhao-shihan/MACE/README.md

 ## Introduction

 This software is designed for MACE experiment.
 For now, it is mainly used for designing the experiment.
-MACE software are made up of several modules, including SimG4, SimMTransport, Reconstruction, Geometry, and DataModel.
-SimG4 is used for the simulation of whole experiment.
-SimMTransport handles the muonium transport in target after formed, and is used in SimG4 as a physics process.
+MACE software are made up of several modules, including SimMACE, SimMTransport, ReconSpectrometer, Geometry, and DataModel.
+SimMACE is used for the simulation of whole experiment.
+SimMTransport handles the muonium transport in target after formed, and is used in SimMACE as a physics process.
 SimMTransport can also be run independently to calculate the yield of target, see it's README for detail.
-Reconstruction handles the track reconstruction in the spectrometer.
+ReconSpectrometer handles the track reconstruction in the spectrometer.
 Geometry handles the construction of detector geometry, which provides a universial interface of detector geometry.
 DataModel provides a interface of datamodel for each detector, which is transportable between modules.

 ## How to Build